hanabi/hanabi.github.io/README.md

 * So if a *Fix Clue* is given early to you, it can be strange.
 You were happily discarding, and now all of a sudden you are being fixed on a card that was just sitting in your hand and was not in danger of being misplayed.
 * This usually means that your chop suddenly became important, so the *Fix Clue* was given early to give you a good discard and keep you occupied.
 Thus, you should permanently chop move one card.

+## 1's Out of Order Chop Move

+* Normally, at the beginning of the game, players are expected to play their 1s from right to left.
+* If a player does not do this, it means that the next person should chop move one card.

 ### The Misplay Chop Move

 * Sometimes, a desirable card is on the next person's chop and it is not directly cluable.
-In this situation, players can cleverly use the various kinds of chop moves in order to save the card (e.g. *1's Chop Move*, *5's Chop Move*, *Tempo Clue Chop Move*, *Early Fix Clue Chop Move*).
+In this situation, players can cleverly use the various kinds of chop moves in order to save the card (e.g. *1's Chop Move*, *5's Chop Move*, *Tempo Clue Chop Move*, and so forth).
 * However, none of these chop moves may be available to perform.
 In such a situation, you can revert to the final type of chop move - the *Misplay Chop Move*.
 This is done by intentionally touching a card in the next person's hand that signifies that it is currently playable.
 The next person will misplay, and then they will know that every card to the right of the misplayed card is valuable and is now permanently chop moved.

 ### The 3 Bluff